This page is sponsored by:

 LEFT: A rare 1940s shot of Johnny Mack Brown.
 CENTER: Promotional photos from Monogram.
 RIGHT: Johnny Mack Brown was featured in a Dell Comic Book series in the 1950s

 Brown left Supreme/Republic in 1937 for the greener pastures of Universal, where he made about 30 films during his five-year contract.
 But Universal tired of the western format and its low-budget stigma, so in 1943 Brown signed with Monogram Pictures, which had been re-formed in 1937 by Ray Johnson and Trem Carr.
 Brown stayed with Monogram through 1952, when the studio pulled the plug on low-budget westerns since competition from television made the old B western format unprofitable.
 Also, by this time Monogram's president Steve Broidy wished to leave the poverty-row reputation of Monogram behind, and Monogram's westerns suffered the consequences.
 In 1946, Broidy started releasing Monogram's better-funded B films under the Allied Artists name.
-His venture proved successful, and by 1953 use of the Monogram name was discontinued.
+This venture proved successful, and by 1953 use of the Monogram name was discontinued as the studio tried to move out of poverty row.

 the films of johnny mack brown